upright-vc/libra2key/README.md

 # libra2key
-Libra ⇔ 2key network integration enabling payments and rewards for the 2key ecosystem
+In this open source project lead by Eitan Lavi (founder, CTO @ 2key) supported by the Libracamp grant program, we present a POC Libra ⇔ 2key integration enabling payments and rewards for the 2key network.